tonghuikang/codecomp/python.md

 Please study or include

 - knapsack of all variants
-- the constraint programming solver code (use scipy for integer programming)
+- the constraint programming solver code (use scipy for linear programming)
 - binary search implementation